niksy/sass-render-errors/README.md

 Promise with array of errors and deprecations.

 If input contains multiple errors, only first one is shown.
+If you’re using undefined function renderer, all errors are always visible.

 All deprecations are always visible.

 Each array entry is object which contains following properties: